cadrspace/hackdepot/README.md

 Deployment routine is made with [Capistrano](http://capistranorb.com).

 - Deploy to a server using a configured environment.
-Eg. for deploying to a produciton server use `production` environment:
+Eg. for deploying to a production server use `production` environment:

 ```
 $ cap production deploy